-Expertise in computational research methods is crucial to success in a wide range of fields.
-The University of Michigan offers two graduate-level programs aimed at preparing students to excel in computationally intensive environments in both academy and industry.
+The University of Michigan offers three graduate-level programs aimed at preparing University of Michigan students to excel in computationally-intensive environments in both academy and industry.

-- The Ph.D. in Scientific Computing is intended for students who will make extensive use of large-scale computation, computational methods, or algorithms for advanced computer architectures in their studies.
+Intended for University of Michigan Ph.D. students who will make extensive use of large-scale computation, computational methods, or algorithms for advanced computer architectures in their studies.

-Every year, MICDE awards fellowships for students in either the Ph.D in Scientific Computing or the Graduate Certificate in Computational Discovery and Engineering programs.
+Every year, MICDE awards fellowships to approximately 20 University of Michigan graduate students studying computational science.
 Fellows receive a $4,000 research fund that can be used to attend a conference, to buy a computer, or for any other advisor-approved activity that enhances the Fellow’s graduate experience.

 Students Enrolled in MICDE Academic Programs